What is the Endocannabinoid System?

 The endocannabinoids can bind to either receptor.
 The resulting effects depend on the location of the receiver and which endocannabinoid it binds to.

 For example, endocannabinoids may target the CB1 receptors of a spinal nerve to alleviate the pain.
 Others can bind to a receptor CB2 in the immune cells to indicate that the body is experiencing a inflammationa common sign of autoimmune disorders.

-Enzymes are responsible for breaking down endocannabinoids once they have served their purpose.
+Enzymes (proteins).
+Enzymes are responsible for breaking down endocannabinoids once they have fulfilled their function.

 There are two enzymes The main reasons for this: